Auto Recalls: The Basics

 Many auto recalls are initiated voluntarily by the vehicle/equipment manufacturers, while others are either influenced by NHTSA investigations or complaints by vehicle owners.

 Within a reasonable time after the determination of a safety defect or noncompliance, manufacturers must notify, by first-class mail, all registered owners and purchasers of the affected vehicles of the existence of the problem and give an evaluation of its risk to motor vehicle safety.
 The manufacturer must explain to consumers the potential safety hazards presented by the problem.
-Names of vehicle owners are obtained from State motor vehicle offices.
-The letter must instruct consumers on how to get the problem corrected, remind them that corrections are to be made at no charge, inform them when the remedy will be available, how long the remedy will take to perform, and whom to contact if there is a problem in obtaining the free recall work.

 Once a defect determination is made, the law gives the manufacturer three options for correcting the defect: repair, replacement, or refund.
 The manufacturer may choose to repair the vehicle; replace the vehicle with an identical or similar vehicle; or refund the purchase price in full, minus a reasonable allowance for depreciation.
 In the case of equipment, including tires and child safety seats, the manufacturer can either repair or replace.
+If you're considering pursuing a car defect claim it's in your best interests to contact a product liability attorney.